How Long Can a Person Safely Hang Upside Down?

 Advertisement

-In 2009, a Utah man named John Jones died after spending 28 hours stuck upside down in the Nutty Putty Cave.
-Rescue workers tried to work fast, but the walls of the passage were so narrow, they weren't able to get him out before he died — most likely of asphyxiation.
+In 2009, a Utah man named John Jones died after spending 28 hours stuck upside down at an about 70-degree angle in the Nutty Putty Cave.
+Rescue workers tried to work fast, but the walls of the passage were so narrow that they weren't able to get him out before he died — most likely of asphyxiation.

 Impact on Lungs